-- 188. No points will be awarded where the specified documents show that the funds are held in a financial institution with which the Home Office is unable to make satisfactory verification checks.
-A list of financial institutions which do not satisfactorily verify financial statements is published on the gov.uk website in Appendix P of the Immigration Rules at: www.gov.uk/government/collections/immigration-rules#immigration-rules-appendices. - 189.
-If you wish to rely on a joint account as evidence of available funds, you must be named on the account along with one or more other named individual i) Personal bank or building society statements covering a consecutive 90 day period:
+- 192. No points will be awarded where the specified documents show that the funds are held in a financial institution with which the Home Office is unable to make satisfactory verification checks.
+A list of financial institutions which do not satisfactorily verify financial statements is published on the gov.uk website in Appendix P of the Immigration Rules at: www.gov.uk/government/collections/immigration-rules#immigration-rules-appendices. - 193.
+If you wish to rely on a joint account as evidence of available funds, you must be named on the account along with one or more other named individual - 194.
+Only the following specified documents will be accepted as evidence of this requirement: - i) Personal bank or building society statements covering a consecutive 90 day period: